 How to use this configuration reference

-The purpose of this configuration reference is to list the various configuration collections, elements, and attributes that are available for IIS 7.
-Because of IIS 7's highly-customizable architecture, an element may not be configured unless the feature that consumes the settings that are listed in this reference is also installed.
-For example, a default installation of IIS 7 does not contain Digest authentication, so adding the settings for Digest authentication to your ApplicationHost.config will have no effect until the Digest authentication module is installed.
+The purpose of this configuration reference is to list the various configuration collections, elements, and attributes that are available for IIS 7 and later.
+Because of IIS's highly-customizable architecture, an element may not be configured unless the feature that consumes the settings that are listed in this reference is also installed.
+For example, a default installation of IIS 7 does not contain Digest authentication, so adding the settings for Digest authentication to your ApplicationHost.config will have no effect or may cause errors until the Digest authentication module is installed.

 Each configuration topic in this reference will usually consist of the following sections:

 - Overview - This section describes the purpose of each configuration element.

 - Compatibility - This section describes which versions of IIS support each configuration element.